 OSHA’s new 2021 COVID-19 rules are no joke.
 The Agency has already collected $4 million in COVID-19 compliance violation penalties from healthcare practices just like yours.COVID-19 OSHA fines 2021 updates.

 Failure to comply with this new laundry-list of enforcement guidelines can result in $14,000 in penalties PER INCIDENT, which can quickly add up to hundreds of thousands of dollars in fines for your practice.
 To avoid this, you must immediately implement the new OSHA rules, and ensure that they are consistently adhered to.

 Thankfully, you don’t have to figure this out on your own.
 OSHA attorney and expert, Matthew Deffebach, JD, can help.
-On Tuesday, March 16th at 1 pm ET, Matthew will break down the new OSHA rules into easily digestible pieces, walk you through how to implement them, and ensure your ongoing compliance.
+Matthew will break down the new OSHA rules into easily digestible pieces, walk you through how to implement them, and ensure your ongoing compliance.
 This is the ONLY WAY to protect your practice from compliance breaches and avoid related OSHA violation penalties.

 - Appoint a COVID-19 Enforcement Officer from your staff and spell out required processes